Mindwerks/XLEngine/README.md

-Currently the game must be run from where it can find the DarkXL/, DaggerXL/, etc. directories, where the AngelScript (\*.as) and image (\*.png) files are for the respective games, and the fonts/ directory with the necessary font files.
+Currently the game must be run from where it can find the DarkXL/, DaggerXL/, etc. directories, where the AngelScript (\*.as) and image (\*.png) files are for the respective games.
+Just copy the contents of the resources/ directory to your build directory.

 ## Changelog